Pattaya: Economy

 Pattaya is at the center of Thailand's Eastern Economic Corridor (EEC).
 Investments totaling more than 1.5 trillion baht (US$45 billion) are flowing into EEC infrastructure projects: airports, deep-sea ports, high-speed railways, autoroutes.
 The result will enhance Pattaya's accessibility.
 According to the Thai Chamber of Commerce (TCC) the EEC investments, the U-Tapao International Airport and the high-speed train that will link three major airports to Pattaya, will make Pattaya the heart of the eastern region.
 The TCC view is that, "Plenty of attractions...will lure lots more foreign and domestic tourists in the future."
 Better connectivity will reduce both the cost and time to travel to Pattaya, with the TCC estimating the number of tourists visiting the EEC region to rise to 46.7 million over the next few years, one and half times the current 29.8 million visitors.

 Pattaya projects include developing a tram in the city and building a bigger cruise terminal, as well as new tourist attractions: a water park, an ice dome, cultural markets, Thai boxing gyms, theaters, and conference halls.
 All are under development.
 "We aimed to get rid of the previous [seedy] image of Pattaya and try to promote a new image to show that Pattaya is a place for everyone with diversity of new tourist attractions," said an official of the Tourism Authority of Thailand (TAT).
 He said that the EEC would make Pattaya more competitive compared with other popular Thai beach destinations such as Phuket and Ko Samui, with cheaper transport costs.

 Fourteen million visitors in 2018 contributed 239 billion baht to the city's treasury.
 That represents more than 70% of Pattaya's total income for the year.
 The city's leadership plans to reduce Pattaya's reliance on tourism to 60% by 2025 by transforming itself into "Neo Pattaya", an international business center.
 Key to the plans are infrastructure improvements: 9.5 billion baht for flood management projects and upgrading sewage treatment plants to handle 130,000 m3 of waste per day, up from 67,000 m3 per day in 2019.

+Pattaya's thriving real estate market plays a pivotal role in bolstering the local economy.
+The continuous growth in the sector, particularly driven by foreign interest in condos, contributes significantly to employment, from construction to property management.
+Increased property transactions also generate substantial revenue through taxes and fees, further enhancing the city's fiscal health.

+During 2020-2022, Pattaya witnessed a limited number of new projects, resulting in high absorption rates.
+Notably, the second and third quarters of 2023 saw a remarkable uptick in condo launches, significantly elevating sales.
+In 2023, Pattaya maintained its lead in condo transfers to foreigners, surpassing Bangkok with proportions of 41.7% and 37.5%, respectively.
+This outperformed the average rates of 30.8% and 48.8% from 2018 to 2022.